 Alas, but it isn’t so.
 Peter didn’t think so.
 The Pharisees didn’t think so.
 The money changers in the Temple didn’t think so.
 The demoniac at Gadarenes didn’t think so.
 The Sanhedrin didn’t think so.
 The guards at the tomb didn’t think so.
 They all thought Jesus was a powerful man, and some thought Him dangerous.

 I remember once when I took a trip to the Kennedy Space Center at Cape Canaveral.
-The rockets that shot up Mercury and Gemini were disappointingly dinky, and so were the launch pads and associated buildings.
-Those launch pads aren’t in use any more, so they’ve dolled them up for tourists; they’ve put mannequins in the control rooms.
+The rockets that shot up the Mercury and Gemini capsules were disappointingly dinky, and so were the launch pads and associated buildings.
+Those launch pads aren’t in use any more, so they’ve made them pretty for tourists; they’ve put mannequins in the control rooms.
 The most impressive part is the absolutely huge scale of the Vehicle Assembly Building.
 It is so huge that if they turn off the air-conditioning, clouds form inside and it rains!
 That building, plus the monstrous vehicles that transport the rockets to the gargantuan launchpad, and the immense roadbed they ride over, are very impressive.
 They are so large you can barely comprehend the scale!
 On another occasion I flew towards Cape Canaveral in a private plane.
 As we approached the Kennedy Space Center, we could see the Vertical Assembly Building in the distance, looking terribly out of scale; as if giants had left their toys behind.
 The first thing you think of when you see these things is how big they are, and the second thing you think is how small you are, and suddenly you become aware of just how small and vulnerable you really are.
 It can be terrifying.

 Well, that’s what it’s like to see God.
 God is so much larger than we are, and I don’t mean in terms of physical size.
 Do you remember when you were a child how terrifyingly huge adults were, even the nice ones that you loved?
 There you are, playing with your little friends, when all of a sudden the gigantic shadow of a Grown Up falls upon you!
 You look up to the towering figure who dwarfs even the worst playtime bully and it calls you by name in a Thundering Voice!
 Huge Arms descend to pick you up, and you burst into tears of terror!
 Of course, from an adult standpoint all that is happening is the nursery school aid is picking you up to return you to your parents.

 Sometimes we receive the comfort of the Holy Spirit without seeing God; without seeing how big He is, how powerful He is, and so we do not see the contrast between Him and us.
 On other occasions, we really do see Him in His glory, and we are terrified.
 We recognize that He comes to us in love to help us, but it’s just that He’s so big, and we are so very small!
 It’s the disparity of scale that terrifies us!
-We share Peter’s reaction, we hold our arms up to shade our eyes from his blinding light, “Don’t come near me!” we scream, “I’m not worthy of you!”
+We share Peter’s reaction, we hold our arms up to shade our eyes from his blinding light,

 It’s not an inappropriate gut reaction.
 I remember the presidential campaign in 1964, when it was Lyndon Johnson’s trademark to shake hands with ordinary people wherever he went.
 He was already president at the time; he had succeeded Kennedy after the assassination.
 Very often when he shook hands with people, they fainted and had to be carried out on stretchers.
 Why?
 Because they were little people who were suddenly approached by the President of the United States.
 They saw a huge contrast between his greatness and their own personal insignificance in world affairs, and they fainted.